 Web hosting (Less than $10 on up per year) – Once you have a domain, you have to have a place to store the website.
 With this, you get what you pay for.
 I personally used to use Hostgator for hosting until they sold to a big conglomerate and their customer customer deteriorated.
 The low-cost hosting companies store many different people’s websites on one server which is what makes it cheap but it also makes these websites SLOW.
 Customers don’t stick around while your website loads to their computer from a slow server.

-I now use MomWebs for my hosting.
+I now use MomWebs for hosting of most of my websites.
 Not only are they very dependable and the customer service is great but they even include an SSL certificate for each domain that I host there.
 The SSL certificate is what makes your site secure and is required if you accept credit cards.
 It also changes the url from http to https which is very important for ranking on Google.

 Web design/development (costs varies) – I’m a huge WordPress fan; it’s what I prefer since I am able to have more control but it isn’t for everyone as their is a learning curve.
 The disadvantage of a platform like WordPress is the misconception that anyone can create an awesome DIY website in 5 minutes.